Qcloud1223/COMP461905/Instructions.md

 - `mmap()` has alignment requirement, expecting the beginning and end of this call exactly on a page boundary(you should understand this after learing virtual memory).
-The macros `ALIGN_UP` and `ALIGN_DOWN` in `src/MapLibrary.c` are prepared for that, and you may want to double check the first two arguments.
+The macros `ALIGN_UP` and `ALIGN_DOWN` in `src/MapLibrary.c` are prepared for that, and you may want to double check the first two arguments. **Update:** The last argument also needs to be aligned with system page size!

 - Due to the *position-independent* feature, code in shared library often use PC-relative address to access a function/variable.
 This implicitly demands segments to be mapped at